PUBLIC ART IN RESPONSE TO THE CLIMATE CRISiS

 Creative Uprising: Art in the Face of Climate Crisis

 Who is the GDCA For?
-How Can I Be Involved?

-This is a free public art movement for everyone.
+This is a free public art movement, for everyone.

 • Artists and Creatives of ALL Practices